contagon/handbook/handbook/11-young-women.md

 #### 11.2.1.3 Service and Activities

 Class presidencies, supported by adult leaders, plan service and activities.
-These should help accomplish the work of salvation and exaltation.
+These should help accomplish God’s work of salvation and exaltation.
 Service and activities should build testimonies, strengthen families, foster class unity, and provide opportunities to bless others.
 They should be balanced among four areas of personal growth: spiritual, social, physical, and intellectual.

 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Most youth activities are held at times other than on Sundays or Monday evenings.
 They are usually held weekly.
 In some areas, distance, safety, or other factors make weekly activities impractical.
 In these areas, activities may be held less often, but they should generally be held at least monthly. [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Activities can be planned on the [Sample Service and Activity Planner](https://www.churchofjesuschrist.org/bc/content/ldsorg/content/pdf/children-and-youth/PD60010390_000-Activity-Sample-Planner7.pdf), available on ChurchofJesusChrist.org.